rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

 ## Directors of Institute of National Importance

-British rule framed India's modern education system.
+The British rulers framed India's modern education system.
 In 1857 three universities, one each at Calcutta, Bombay, and Madras started functioning.
-These universities were governed by rules similar to those in force in England at the time.
+These universities were governed by the rules similar to those in force in London University at the time.
-The British rulers did tinker with administration and the policies to ensure that the university system did not provide a catalyst to increasing opposition from within India.
-However, there was still a highly vibrant academic atmosphere in the universities.
-The academicians not actively interested in opposing British rule were largely unaffected.
+The British rulers did tinker with the administration and the policies to ensure that the university system did not provide a catalyst to increasing opposition to the British rule from within India.
+However, there was still a highly vibrant academic atmosphere at the universities in India.
+The academicians not actively interested in opposing the British rule were largely unaffected.
 The system nurtured and allowed the scientists like Satyen Bose, JC Bose, Meghnad Shah, CV Raman, and others to carry out their academic activities.
-JC Bose was perhaps the most versatile and learned academician who was not recognized much.
-However, CV Raman got a Nobel prize.
+JC Bose was perhaps the most versatile and learned academician who was not recognized much, but CV Raman got a Nobel prize.

-Unfortunately, the old universities were unable to keep either with the space of the progress or the aspirations of the gifted students.
-India witnessed a large-scale exodus of gifted people outside the country.
+Unfortunately, the older universities were unable to keep either with the space of the progress or the aspirations of the gifted students.
+India witnessed a large-scale exodus of gifted people to foreign universities.
 After the independence,
 the govt of the day realized that there was a massive shortage of engineers and technical experts.
-At the insistence of two prominent Indian members of the Viceroy's executive council, a 22-member committee headed by Nalini Ranjan Sarkar was formed in 1946.
+At the insistence of two prominent Indian members of the Viceroy's executive council, a 22-member committee headed by Nalini Ranjan Sarkar was formed in 1946 before India got independence from the British rule.
 The committee recommended the establishment of four technical institutions in line with the MIT.
 The govt accepted the Sarkar committee's.

 Possibly had it not been an initiative of the Indian members of the Viceroy's committee, IITs would not have seen the light of the day.
-Today, IITs have acquired a brand value that unscrupulous minds always want to cash on from within the system.
+Today, IITs have acquired a brand value that unscrupulous minds would always want to cash on from within the system.
 The organization of the IIT system is clearly defined under the Acts of IITs.
 Every IIT has a Board whose Chairperson is different from its Director.
 The Director of an IIT is its administrative and academic head.
 The decision to keep the Chairperson of the Board separate from the executive Head is to provide a cushion against government pressures and enable the Directors to enjoy critical breathing space to make independent decisions in respect of their institutions.
 The role of the IIT council was to perform liaison across IITs so that each one could adopt or adapt from the policies of the other from time to time.
-Over the years, the IIT council has become a power center to control IIT administrators (directors) rather than perform an advisory role.
-The procedure Followed by the Universities in Europe and USA Since the IIT system is modeled after MIT, the procedure followed in the appointment of the MIT president should have significantly influenced the procedure for the appointment of IIT Directors.
+Over the years, the IIT council has become a proxy power center for the ministry of education to control IIT administrators (directors) instead of performing an advisory role.

+The procedure Followed by the Universities in Europe and USA Since the IIT system is modeled after MIT, the procedure followed for the appointment of the MIT president should have significantly influenced the procedure for the appointment of IIT Directors.
 A brief outline of the procedure for selecting MIT's President is as follows.
 An 18-member faculty advisory committee along with MIT corporation committee on the selection of presidency interviews the faculty members in every department of MIT.
-It ascertains their views of the issues,  the challenges, and the opportunities facing a new president and, by extension, helps define the skills and the experience that a new president should have to become successful.
+It ascertains their views of the issues, the challenges, and the opportunities facing a new president.
+By extension, it helps define the skills and the experience that a new president should have to become successful.

-We also looked at the selection process of the Vice-Chancellor of Cambridge and Oxford.
+Let us also look at the selection process of the Vice-Chancellor of Cambridge and Oxford.
 Cambridge University has a governing board called the council.
 The council consists of 19 elected members from the following classes.

-1. four heads of the colleges
+1. Four heads of the colleges
-2. four Professors or Readers
+2. Four Professors or Readers
-3. eight members of Regent House
+3. Eight members of Regent House
-4. three current students of the university (one must be a graduate student)
+4. Three current students of the university (one must be a graduate student)

 The Regent House is the principal electoral constituency of the university.
-It has more than 4500 members comprising university officers, heads, and fellows of the colleges.
+It has more than 4500 members comprising university officers, heads of the depts, and fellows of the colleges.
 The Regent House elects one of the nominees as Vice-Chancellor from the list sent by the council.
-It is clear from the composition of the council that major say in the matters selection of the Vice-Chancellor rests on the direct stakeholders.
+It is clear from the composition of the council that the major say in the matters selection of the Vice-Chancellor rests on the direct stakeholders.
 The Regent House essentially performs the job of an oversight committee.

 Oxford University's structure is slightly different from that of Cambridge.
 It has a congregation and a council.
-The congregation performs the job of the Regent House, as in the case of Cambridge University.
+The congregation performs the job of the Regent House like in the case of Cambridge University.
 It consists of 4000 members drawn from the university's academic staff, the heads of the departments, and other members of the governing bodies of the colleges.
 The congregation is empowered to change the statutes and the regulations, electing members to the council and appointment of Vice-Chancellor.
+The congregation is essentially like Senates of the University system in India but not as politicized.
+Many members of university senate system in India owe allegiance to parties, mainly the party in power in the state.

 We studied the general framework for the Presidents' appointments for the universities in the USA.
 The President's role is different from that of a Vice-Chancellor of a university in Europe or India.
 The President is the chief executive officer of a university.
 They work in close collaboration with the Provosts.
 The Provost is generally responsible for academic affairs.
 The faculty typically elects the Provost.
-The role of the President is mainly to lead the fundraising efforts and foster a positive public image of the university and its academic community to the external world.
+The role of the President is to lead the fundraising efforts and foster a positive public image of the university and its academic community to the external world.

 A governing board of a university possesses fundamental legal authority over the university.
 Harvard University, for example, has two governing bodies: (i) Harvard corporation and (ii) The board of overseers.
 Harvard corporation is a seven- member executive body consisting of the President and the Fellows of Harvard College.
 The body of overseers consists of 30 members elected by Harvard degree holders.
 Two boards have joint committees for appointments.
 Even with so many checks and balances, Larry Summers had to step down from the president-ship in June 2006 (Nature vol 440, pp 8-9, 2006), due to intense criticism from the academics (Nature vol 433, pp 190-192).
+It does go on to so not everything is hunky dory with US university system.
+However, in general it does not affect faculty of the university or academic programs.

 In summary, the appointment of chief academic and executive officer of an institute of higher learning, the world over, is decided solely by the direct stakeholders.
 Leaders can not lead unless they have the complete confidence of the faculty and the students.

 The Directors of IITs perform the combined role of a President and the Provost.
-Therefore, the political interference in the appointments of Directors over the years has ruined the IIT system.
+Sadly, the chairpersons of IITs have only ornamental role.
+Most of these persons in the past were either retired bureaucrats or retired corporate executives.
+They use IIT tag only to enjoy perquisites or enhance their public image.
+None of them I know of have ever acted positively to further the cause of faculty or academics.
+A few of these people sided with the MHRD when it wanted to dismantle IIT JEE during UPA rule.
+University chancellors do not have any power.
+They act as instructed by the state politicians in power.
+So it is even more pathetic situation at State Universities.
+In summary neither IIT system nor the university system in India is politically or academically insulated.

+Let us focus exclusively on IIT system, because India's talent pool is mainly driven by IITs.
 We think the roadmap to evolve a good selection process and the refinement of the same over time should start with the transparency in the method.
 One good thing that has happened is the practice of advertising the post.
 However, the process of selection still rests almost entirely with MHRD.
+The IIT
-The IIT Council acts as a proxy for the ministry of education.
-The person who becomes a Director is essentially a proxy for the ministry.
-It allows the minister and the education department to control the IITs through a pliable Director.
-It infringes the autonomy of IITs and enables the bureaucrats to to tinker with the policies in the mid-way.
+Council acts as a proxy for the ministry of education.
+By extension the person who becomes a Director is a proxy for the ministry.
+It allows the minister and the education department to control the IITs by installing a pliable Director.
+The bureaucrats tinker with the academic policies in force at IITs in the mid-way.
+The senates of IITs have become nunfunctional bodies to put stamp of approvals for the award of degrees.
 It has adversely affected IITs' autonomy and functioning so much that their brand value has declined consistently.
 The deterioration has been pretty fast during the last 20 years.
-The directors are virtually held hostage by bureaucrats of MHRD.
 It has declined the stature of the academic community and overall degradation of the academic standards.

-In this connection, we propose revamping the Directors' selection process.
-Provisions for adequate safeguards be made to preserve the institute's autonomy.
+We, therefore,  propose a revamping the Directors' selection process.
+Provisions for adequate safeguards should be made to preserve the institute's autonomy.
 The Directors do not act as proxies of the ministry of education.
-For the starter, as suggested by the Executive committee, the faculty of IIT should have a say in nominating the Director of IIT Kanpur for which the selection process is on.
+For the starter, as suggested by the
+Executive committee, the faculty of each IIT should have a say in nominating the Director of IITs for the selection process.
 We propose as follows:

-a) If the short-listing has been done,

-b) the list should be made available to the faculty for the feedback.
-The feedback should be taken as an input.
-b) If short-listing has not been done, then the faculty should nominate suitable candidates (if any) and request them to apply.
-c) If short-listing has not been done, we should press for proper faculty representation in the short-listing committee.
-d) The board will be requested to spell out the short-listing process followed, the specific nominations made and the membership of the search committee, and its report.
+- The board of IIT for which the director appointment is due should spell out the short-listing process followed,
+- The specific nominations made and the membership of the search committee, and its report.
+- The search committee for short-listing should induct an elected representative of the IIT faculty.
+- The short list should be made available to the faculty for the feedback.
+- The feedback should be taken as an input.

-Sam Pitroda's letter to the then prime minister on the issues of the appointment of Directors and Chairpersons of governing councils/boards makes a strong case for transparency and seeking inputs from academia and society.
+Sam Pitroda sent a letter to the then prime minister Manmohan Singh on the issues of the appointment of Directors and Chairpersons of governing councils/boards.
+It made a strong case for transparency and seeking inputs from academia and society.

 The two significant points of this letter are as follows:

- 1. The appointment of Directors/Vice-Chancellors of new IITs, IIMs, IISERs, central universities, and AIIMS must be made by a search committee with an independent chair capable of exercising the highest quality of judgment.
-He says that direct involvement of Administrative Ministries can result in an unfortunate situation.
+1. The appointment of Directors/Vice-Chancellors of new IITs, IIMs, IISERs, central universities, and AIIMS must be made by a search
+    committee with an independent chair capable of exercising the highest quality of judgment.
+He says that direct involvement of
+    Administrative Ministries can result in an unfortunate situation.

 2. The appointment of Chairpersons and members of governing councils/boards needs to be carefully crafted to benefit the most comprehensive inputs from academia and society.
 The revamp and overhaul of the selection process should be on the following lines in the future.

-a) Apart from inviting applications through public advertisement, the selection process should incorporate views from faculty and students of respective IITs for which the Director's appointment is being made.
+- Apart from inviting applications through public advertisement, the selection process should incorporate views from faculty and students of respective IITs for which the Director's appointment is being made.

-b) Since every IIT already has the Senate as a statutory body, feedback on the candidates should be sought from a faculty advisory committee (FAC) set up by the Senate.
+Since every IIT already has the Senate as a statutory body, feedback on the candidates should be sought from a faculty advisory committee (FAC) set up by the Senate.

 The composition of FAC could be as follows: